 If stately grandeur is your thing, then head to National Trust owned Attingham Park near Shrewsbury, followed by the famous Dingle flower garden located in the Quarry Park – home to the Shrewsbury Flower Show which takes place every August.

 Gardens in Staffordshire

 Just over the border in Staffordshire, you can enjoy Trentham Gardens with a mile long Capability Brown designed Trentham Lake.
 Plus the contemporary revival of the famous Italian Gardens which was led by renowned designer and multi-Chelsea gold-medal winner Tom Stuart-Smith.
 To the east of the Italian Gardens are the Rivers of Grass and the adjacent Floral Labyrinth.
 Both these schemes were designed by eminent Dutch plantsman, and Chelsea gold-medal winner, Piet Oudolf.
 The gardens are described by James Alexander Sinclair in The Telegraph, as “The garden makeover of the decade”.

-When you’ve had enough of walking and just want to sit back and soak up the atmosphere, you can head back to Goldstone Hall Hotel and relax in our award winning three acre garden with a delicious afternoon tea and a glass of pimms!
+When you’ve had enough of walking and just want to sit back and soak up the atmosphere, you can head back to Goldstone Hall Hotel and relax in our award winning five acre garden with a delicious afternoon tea and a glass of pimms!